 Although the above symptoms must be present for at least one (1) month, there also needs to be continuous signs of the disturbance that persist for at least six (6) months.
 During this period six-month period, the signs of the disorder may be present in a milder form; for instance, as just odd beliefs or unusual perceptual experiences.
 Also at least two of the above symptom criteria must be met during the six month period, or only the criteria of negative symptoms must be present — if even just in milder form.

 Onset of schizophrenia prior to adolescence is rare.
 The peak age at onset for the first psychotic episode is early- to mid-20s for males and late 20s for females.
-Though active symptoms typically do not emerge until an individual is in their 20s, oftentimes prodromal symptoms will precede the first psychotic episode, characterized by milder forms of hallucinations or delusions.
+Though active symptoms typically do not emerge until an individual is in their 20s, oftentimes prodromal symptoms — symptoms that show up before the full-blown disorder can be diagnosed — will precede the first psychotic episode, characterized by milder forms of hallucinations or delusions.
 For example, individuals may express a variety of unusual or odd beliefs that are not of delusional proportions (e.g., ideas of reference or magical thinking); they may have unusual perceptual experiences (e.g., sensing the presence of an unseen person); their speech may be generally understandable but vague; and their behavior may be unusual but not grossly disorganized (e.g., mumbling in public).

 Individuals with schizophrenia display large distress and impairments in various life domains.
 Functioning in areas such as work, interpersonal relations, or self-care must be markedly below the level achieved prior to the onset of the symptoms to receive the diagnosis (or when the onset is in childhood or adolescence, failure to achieve expected level of interpersonal, academic, or occupational achievement).